Is CBD Illegal?

 Many manufacturers and sellers of CBD-infused products proclaim CBD to be legal in all 50 states.
 Whether or not this is true depends on how one interprets the state’s cannabis laws.

-It’s 2019, so is CBD still illegal in any states?
+Is CBD still illegal in any states?
 In some states there are regulatory and law enforcement officials who interpret the state’s laws to mean that the possession of CBD oil and other products containing CBD is prohibited.
-In states such as Arizona, Ohio, Tennessee and others, shops have been raided for selling CBD products and people have been arrested, spent time in a jail cell, and fined thousands of dollars for the possessing them.
+In states such as Florida, Ohio, Tennessee and others, shops have been raided for selling CBD products and people have been arrested, spent time in a jail cell, and fined thousands of dollars for the possessing them.
 In all cases, however, this interpretation is being either challenged in court or lawmakers in the state are working to correct the situation.

 For example, in Arizona, if you go by technical definitions outlined in state laws, all cannabis oils are prohibited.
 In Ohio, state laws don’t differentiate between marijuana and hemp.
 Officials there claim that you can only buy CBD at a medical marijuana dispensary and only if you have a medical recommendation.
 And in California, authorities there claimed that CBD may not be legally added to food products.